CAMILLE PERRY

 ‘The Silver Curtain’ intends to explore this complex history of Photography in Naarm’s past and present while reckoning with the compelling significance of photography as a facilitator of storytelling, history, personal love, loss and nostalgia.

-MATERIAL FROM THE KODAK HERITAGE COLLECTION
+MATERIAL RETRIEVED FROM THE KODAK HERITAGE COLLECTION

 MUSEUMS VICTORIA